Frequently Asked Questions About Family Law

 There is no specific advantage to filing a fault divorce in New Jersey.
 A Judge will not give you more money or property as a result of such filing.
 Judges can consider such conduct when determining an alimony award, although this is rarely done.

-Contact the Monmouth County Attorneys at Wernik & Salvatore to discuss your divorce questions.
+Contact the Monmouth County Attorneys at Wernik & Salvatore to discuss your matter.

 A legal separation, also known as a Divorce from Bed and Board, is rarely used when couples separate.
 However, some couples seek a Divorce from Bed and Board for various reasons.
 For example, one spouse may need to remain on the other spouse’s medical insurance which would not be allowed if the couple was divorced.
 Other reasons include tax or business implications or religious beliefs.
 A divorce from bed and board resolves all issues between a couple except the marital status.
 You would remain married; however, all issues such as division of property, child support and custody and alimony would already be decided, be placed into an agreement and become a formal Court Order.
 At some time in the future if either party decides to get divorced that agreement would become part of the divorce.

-Contact the attorneys at Wernik & Salvatore with your additional questions.
+Contact the Hazlet attorneys at Wernik & Salvatore with any questions.

-Contact our Monmouth County attorneys to discuss the benefits of hiring an attorney for your divorce.
+Contact our Monmouth County attorneys to discuss your particular situation.

 It is hard to know who to turn to when you are facing a divorce.
 It is a major life change and a difficult process.
 If you are able to, talk to your friends and family about recommendations for a lawyer.
 You can also talk to your therapist (every person going through a divorce needs a neutral party to assist him or her through this emotional process) for recommendations.
 Further, you can search online viewing websites and recommendations.